yakir12/MAT2db.jl/README.md

 ```
 reports that in run #3 (so row #4 in the csv-file) the time-stamp of the intrinsic calibration is outside of the scope of the video (e.g. a time-stamp of 2 minutes in a video that is 1 minute long), and that in run #7, both the extrinsic time stamp and intrinsic time stamp are out of scope.
 After fixing the reported errors, rerun the `process_csv` function, and repeat until no errors are reported.

-If no errors were detected, it will save quality reports and results on all of the calibrations and runs in a `data` folder in the same location you ran the code from:
+If no errors were detected, it will save quality reports and results on all of the calibrations and runs in a `data` folder in the same location you ran the code from.
+For example:
 ```
 data
 ├── quality